 This neutral-colored collection of necklace busts and earring stands is made compelling with variety.
 There's variety in size, shape, height, and texture.
 The display is made cohesive with the very narrow range of colors that are used.

 This next display features an interesting and unusual booth layout.

-Jewelry is displayed on a table at the back of the 10x10 space, and along the back and right walls, giving the benefits of an L-shaped booth layout, and making full use of the space within the tent.
+Jewelry is displayed on a table at the back of the 10x10 space, and along the back and right walls, giving the benefits of an L-shaped booth design, and making full use of the space within the tent.

 The table across about half of the front of the space makes the setup unique.
 It is an effective way to draw shoppers into the space.